ejwillemse/BAN313/chapter5.md

 $$p_\text{scrap} = P(X > 10.25) + P(X < 9.75)\times (1-0.65),$$

 where $P(X > 10.25)$ is the probability of a hole being larger than 10.25cm and $P(X < 10.25)$ is the probability of a hole being smaller than 9.75cm.
-The second term is multiplied by (1-0.65), which is the probability of a reworked product being unsuccessfully repaired, and therefore scrapped.
+The second term is multiplied by 1-0.65 = 0.35, which is the probability of a reworked product being unsuccessfully repaired, and therefore scrapped.

 The formula thus means:

-_The probability of a product being scrapped is equal to the probability of its hole being larger than 10.25cm **or** being smaller than 9.75cm **and*** being unsuccessfully reworked_.
+_The probability of a product being scrapped is equal to the probability of its hole being larger than 10.25cm **or** being smaller than 9.75cm **and** being unsuccessfully reworked_.

 To calculate $P(X > 10.25)$ and $P(X < 9.75)$ we can use the provided information that hole-size follows a normal distribution, and R's `pnorm` function.
 For example: `pnorm(9.75, 10, 0.25)` gives us the probability that the hole will be smaller than 9.75 and will be reworked.